dogramacigokhan/GDPackages/UnityIconDownloader/README.md

 # Icon Downloader
 This package provides icon search and download functionalities to easily find and import icons into your Unity projects either for prototyping or actual development purposes.

+**IMPORTANT** This is the legacy v1.0.0 version.
+Considering using the [latest version of this package](https://github.com/dogramacigokhan/GDPackages/tree/iconDownloader_v2/UnityIconDownloader).

 ## What does this tool provide?
 * Searching and downloading icons in runtime (Play Mode).
 * Searching and downloading icons in editor (Edit Mode) with ready-to-use editor windows.